AathreyaG/reactai-starter/analysis.md

 - What are the specific requirements for data validation during CSV upload?
 - Are there any specific security requirements for the application?
 - Can we get more details on the publishing process to GSA marketplaces?
-- What are the expected user roles and permissions for the application?